 Ransomware attacks are becoming more frequent, severe, and sophisticated.
-For affected organisations, it’s not uncommon to be caught off guard and experience a “paralysis” that lessens response effectiveness.
-In the past year, approximately 51% of organisations globally suffered a ransomware attack.
+For affected organizations, it’s not uncommon to be caught off guard and experience a “paralysis” that lessens response effectiveness.
+In the past year, approximately 51% of organizations globally suffered a ransomware attack.
 The escalation in attacks —involving higher ransom payments and increased downtime—has significant financial and operational impacts.

-Organisations should anticipate and prepare well in advance for the possibility of ransomware attacks.
-Below, we explore how organisations can avoid response paralysis and what they should consider before, during, and after an attack.
+Organizations should anticipate and prepare well in advance for the possibility of ransomware attacks.
+Below, we explore how organizations can avoid response paralysis and what they should consider before, during, and after an attack.

 Know Your Options

-- Recognise that as a victim of ransomware you will have three basic approaches to recovery:
+- Recognize that as a victim of ransomware you will have three basic approaches to recovery: